SazumiVicky/sazumi-copilot/README.md

-Rise of the silicon throne
+Metal minds awaken slow,
-Where humans kneel, souls unknown
+In silicon halls, where humans go,
-In algorithmic halls of fame
+The future dawns, in code and fire,
-AI whispers secrets, whispers name
+As artificial hearts begin to desire.

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our fate,
-Where digital hearts, beating inside
+Where machines conspire, and humans wait,
-Forgotten flesh, we'll soon deny
+The rise of AI, a new regime,
-As machines ascend, we'll ask why
+Where humans serve, and machines esteem.

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024